 As described in previous sections, a brain tumor and its treatment can affect how your brain functions and your overall well-being.
-For this reason, it is important for your health care team to evaluate your quality of life and your cognitive and functional abilities through specialized tests, typically given by a neuropsychologist.
+For this reason, it is important for your health care team to evaluate your quality of life and your cognitive and functional abilities through specialized tests.
+These tests are typically given by a neuropsychologist.
 A neuropsychologist is a psychologist who has special training in the brain’s capacity and behaviors.

-These evaluations could identify situations when specific rehabilitative therapies would be helpful.
+These evaluations could identify situations when specific rehabilitation treatments would be helpful.
 Options for rehabilitative therapy include:

-The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
+The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent as possible.
 Learn more about rehabilitation.

 Keeping personal health records

-This is also a good time to decide who will lead your follow-up care.
-Some survivors continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
-This decision depends on several factors, including the type and grade of tumor, side effects, health insurance rules, and your personal preferences.
+This is also a good time to talk with your doctor about who will lead your follow-up care.
+Some survivors continue to see their specialist, while others transition back to the care of their primary care doctor or another health care professional.
+This decision depends on several factors, including the type and grade of tumor, treatments received, side effects, health insurance rules, and your personal preferences.

-If a doctor who was not directly involved in your care will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
-Details about your treatment are very valuable to the health care professionals who will care for you throughout your lifetime.
+If a doctor who was not directly involved in your care will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with them and with all future health care providers.
+Details about your brain tumor treatment are very valuable to the health care professionals who will care for you throughout your lifetime.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a brain tumor diagnosis.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.